 - The train, carousel and Wildlife Quest VR will be open as weather allows.

 - The Zoo’s Wild Things Gift Shop will remain open throughout the season, or you can purchase a souvenir from the gift shop online.

 - During colder weather, animal ambassadors can typically be found in Chimp Forest and/or Penguin Education Center (staff permitting).

-- Animal Experiences will be available throughout the winter including Otter Training and Penguin Encounters.
+- Animal Experiences will be available throughout the winter including Otter Training, Rhino Training, Penguin Encounters, and private experiences.

 Have a question about a specific animal or exhibit?
 Email us at email@example.com or call 443.992.4585.